spotdemo4/discord-embedder/.github/README.md

 ## Configuration

-All configuration is done through environment variables or a .env file:
+All configuration is done through environment variables or a .env file

 ```dotenv
 DISCORD_TOKEN=replaceme # Discord bot token